a2z453/Playfuse-Conquest-Bot/README.md

-# Minecraft Guild Plot Monitor Bot
+# Playfuse Guild Plot Monitor Bot

 This Discord bot watches your Minecraft guild's plots and sends alerts to a Discord channel when a non-guild player enters them.
 It’s designed to work with a map server like `map.playfuse.org` and is easy to set up for your own guild.
 Just edit a config file, and you’re good to go!